lumentut/ng-ripple-module/README.md

 ```

 ### `tapLimit`
 This input is used in determining limit of `rtap` event.
-Touch event that more than this limit will be considered as `rpress`
+Touch event that take place more than this limit will be emitted as `rpress` event.

 ## Available Events (`rtap`, `rpress`, `rpressup`, `rclick`)
 This module provides you custom events that will emitt after your ripple effect animation completed.
 Of course you still can use default events ( eg. `tap` and `press` for Ionic Apps or `click` for mouse device).
 The events have `r` prefix to distinguish from default event.